free-creations/a2jmidi/README.md

 In the same package there is also an executable called `a2jmidid` which has much better timing accuracy.
-Like our tool it discovers newly connected ALSA hardware and provides an ALSA to JACK bridge it.
+Like our tool it discovers newly connected ALSA hardware and provides an ALSA to JACK bridge, by mirroring the ALSA-side ports to JACK-side ports.
-But unlike with __a2jmidi__, when the hardware is not connected there is no bridge.
-Therefore we cannot set up a bridge and link it to JACK-applications as long as the USB Hardware is not powered on.
+But unlike __a2jmidi__, you cannot with `a2jmidid` establish the JACK-side connections unless the ALSA-side Hardware- or Software- ports are alive.

+With __a2jmidi__, on the other hand, JACK-side and ALSA-side applications can be started independently and in any sequence.